 Ninja Tables gives you a great styling option in a simple way.
 It’s a handy way to manage your table through styling.
 Here is the look of different styling options of Ninja Tables.

 In TablePress, there is no segmented option at all.
 There is an option of styling along with other functionalities.

 Ninja Tables bears a responsive breakpoint facility which ultimately gives a full responsive outlook in the table.
 Users can choose any specific column to be displayed on any specific devices according to their choice.
-This is a smart way to deal with all the table data in different devices.
+This is a smart way to deal with all the table data on different devices.

-Data Migration Facility
+7. Data Migration Facility

 On the other hand, TablePress doesn’t have any data migration facility from other tables.

 While taking the decision, both the plugins, one thing that should be kept in mind that when TablePress came into the market it was named by WP-Table Reloaded and it has happened almost 10 years before.

 Then in 2013, WP-Table Reloaded replaced by the name of TablePress.
 At that time it was the leading plugin in the market.
 And most importantly, since it’s been around for so long, it has acquired a massive download and active installation count.

 However, it’s no longer the only best tool for many reasons, including new feature requirements and flexibility.